gitpitch/devoxx-fr-2018-template/README.md

-# devoxx-fr-2018-template
+# Devoxx France 2018 Conference - Slideshow Template

-GitPitch live template for the Devoxx France 2018 Conference
+GitPitch live template for the Devoxx France 2018 Conference.

 If you are a speaker at the upcoming Devoxx France 2018 Conference you can use this template to create your slideshow presentation using plain markdown.